 We are responding to the growing consumer shift to digital and mobile technologies, apparent across all of our markets, by investing in technology platforms and partnering with both existing and emerging retailer partners who are executing their own e-commerce strategies to meet changing consumer habits.
-Online sales represented approximately 8% of our total sales as of December 31, 2022 (compared to 8% in 2021 and 7% in 2020).
 COVID-19 dynamics have played a part in accelerating existing consumer shopping behavior trends.
-The need of social distancing measures due to COVID-19 resulted in many new consumers trialing online grocery shopping channels for the first time, and accelerated the expansion of other models, such as Quick Commerce in large cities across Europe.
-We believe that the full Digital Commerce channel will continue to provide further opportunities to drive market share gains through improved product content, allowing us to more fully share the benefits of the Frozen category directly to consumers, and driving our mealtime solution programs.
-In addition, our strategies are evolving in response to other consumer shopping trends such as increased purchases through the hard discounter channel, which has been growing significantly in the UK and Southern Europe.
+Our strategies are evolving in response to other consumer shopping trends such as increased purchases through the hard discounter channel, which has been growing significantly in the UK and Southern Europe.